tnelsen/Drone-Data-in-Agricultural-Research/README.md

 ## Requirements

-* Have QGIS installed.
-These lessons currently use QGIS 3.10.5.
-See https://qgis.org/en/site/forusers/download.html to download and for installation instructions.
+* To install QGIS go to: https://qgis.org/en/site/forusers/download.html.
+For more detailed instructions about how to install QGIS go to: https://qgis.org/en/site/forusers/alldownloads.html.
+These lessons currently use the long-term (most stable) release of QGIS, QGIS 3.10.5 (A Coruña).
+* QGIS is available on Windows, macOS, Linux and Android.
+Please note that the workshops in DroneCamp 2020 using QGIS were developed and tested on Windows.
+The software appearance and behavior may differ based on operating systems.
 * <a href="https://github.com/tnelsen/Drone-Data-in-Agricultural-Research/archive/data.zip">Download the example data.</a>

 ## Topics